embql/mindtheyoutherasmusplus/README.md

 Visit our webpage for further information: www.mindtheyouth.eu

 This repository contains the VR application for the project.
-The curriculum and guidebook can be found and downloaded from the website.
+The accompanying curriculum and guidebook can be downloaded from the website.

+The application is tested and run on the Meta Quest 2 HMD as a Android package/apk.
+Other Android-based headsets might work but has not been tested and configured.

+The apk's are downloaded from the Releases page.
+A setup video guide can also be found on the Releases page.

+---

 Application TO-DO list:
 Add updated Finnish voices